 These increased night-time temperatures make it difficult for people to rest or recover, and have been found to be of particular concern for members of the community with health conditions, the very young and older people.
 Increased night time temperatures also increase energy costs through the extended use of air conditioning overnight.

-The trial is using GuardTop CoolSeal.
-CoolSeal is a water-based sealant that is layed over existing asphalt road surfaces.
-It is designed to reflect the sun’s rays, minimising the buildup of heat.
+CoolSeal is a water-based sealant that is designed to reflect the sun’s rays and minimise the build-up of heat.

 - Corry Court, North Parramatta

 - Binalong Park car park, Old Toongabbie.

 The key findings from the trial relate to temperature effects and community feedback: